-For this itinerary, the Depot Renaissance Minneapolis Hotel is right in the middle of everything you’re going to do.
+For this itinerary, the Millennium Hotel Minneapolis is right in the middle of everything you’re going to do.
 BUT, that’s not the only reason we put this hotel on the list.
-Not only do they have fantastic accommodations, but the hotel has history (it used to be a train station) and there’s a huge water park inside.
+Not only do they have fantastic accommodations, but this recently renovated hotel provides a relaxing setting and STUNNING view of the city.

 Mid-Morning: Mill City Farmers Market/Minneapolis Farmers Market